SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Extensions for Conditional Conformance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using conditional conformance,
+When using types that get behavior from conditional conformance,
-specialized implementations of protocol requirements may not be called
+specialized implementations of protocol requirements are not called
-when used in a generic context.
+when used in particular generic contexts.
-The following example declares the ``TitledLoggable``,
+The following example declares the ``TitledLoggable`` protocol,
 which inherits from ``Loggable``,
 and a generic ``Pair`` type that stores two values of a particular type.